 Edited by Brian Jeffery.
 New re-engraved edition (not facsimile), with an extensive preface.
 Score with separate flute part, 20 + 8 pages.
 First published by Tecla in 1983.

-A count of this title shows that we only have a few copies left, and it is now an antiquity.
+A count of this title shows that we have only a few copies of the printed edition left, and it is now an antiquity.
 In my opinion (BJ) this is a very unusual and interesting item.
-That is why the new price now is a bit higher than it might otherwise have been.
+That is why the new price of the printed edition now is a bit higher than it might otherwise have been.

 This is a remarkable and attractive work, challenging from the technical point of view.
 Anyone seeking new repertory for flute and guitar is recommended to try this.